bpmn-io/element-templates/docs/IMPLEMENTATION_GUIDE.md

 The schema serves two main purposes:

-* When creating an element template, referencing the JSON schema will enable editing support in modern code editors, both for auto-completion, and validation.
+* It enables editor support (auto-completion and validation) for the element template descriptor
-* When using the element template, the run-time will validate every template against the supported schema, to sanitize it, and ensure it is _safe to use_.
+* It is used by the run-time to validate every templates, ensure they are _safe to use_

 Elements defined in the schema must be implemented through corresponding [behavior](#behavior).